-RIBA House of the Year is awarded annually to the best example of a one-off house designed by an architect in the UK, celebrating excellence and innovation in home design.
+The Royal Institute of British Architects (RIBA) has announced the shortlist for the RIBA House of the Year 2023, the annual award for the best example of a one-off house designed by an architect in the UK, celebrating excellence and innovation in home design.

-Dido Milne, Jury Chair, said of this year’s longlist;
+Jury Chair, Dido Milne, said of this year’s shortlist: